aaronkmd/Python-Instacart/README.md

 - During which times of the day do customers spend the most money?
 - How can product pricing tiers influence marketing strategies?
 - Which departments have the highest frequency of orders?
+- What are the differences in ordering habits based on customer loyalty status?
+- How does the region affect customer purchasing patterns?
+- Is there a connection between demographic factors like age or family status and ordering habits?

 ## Tools Used